mook-as/kubecf-docs/content/en/docs/Reference/Layout/linters.md

    Tools for statically checking the kubecf sources
 ---

-The directory __dev/linters__ contains tooling to statically check the sources of kubecf.
+The `make lint` targets runs tooling to statically check the sources of kubecf.

 The following linters are available: